 Next, you’ll find a sheet of Smart Vinyl, Smart Iron-On, Smart Paper Sticker Cardstock, and Transfer Tape.
 I love that Cricut gives you smart material right away to try out.
 With Smart Materials, you can cut two times faster and up to 12 feet in material, making your projects quicker.

-For more information about Smart Materials, check out my post HERE.
+For more information about Smart Materials, check out this post HERE.

 Underneath that is your machine.
 Go ahead and pull it out.